appium/appium-xcuitest-driver/README.md

 name | Could contain either element's [identifier](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500981-identifier?language=objc) or its [label](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500692-label?language=objc), depending on which one is available first.
 Could also be `null` | 'hello' label | Element's [label](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500692-label?language=objc) value.
 Could be `null` | 'hello' type | Element's [type](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500614-elementtype?language=objc) name | 'XCUIElementTypeButton' visible | Whether the element is visible.
-This value is not available in the "vanilla" XCTest and is read directly from accessibility layer | 'false' focused | Whether the element is [focused](https://developer.apple.com/documentation/xctest/xcuielementattributes/1627636-hasfocus?language=objc). *Only available for tvOS* | 'true' accessible | Whether the element is accessible.
-This value is not available in the "vanilla" XCTest and is read directly from accessibility layer | 'true' enabled | Whether the element is [enabled](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500330-enabled?language=objc). | 'false' selected | Whether the element is [selected](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500581-selected?language=objc) | 'false' index | Element's index in the hierarchy relatively to its parent.
+This value is not available in the "vanilla" XCTest and is read directly from the accessibility layer | 'false' focused | Whether the element is [focused](https://developer.apple.com/documentation/xctest/xcuielementattributes/1627636-hasfocus?language=objc). *Only available for tvOS* | 'true' accessible | Whether the element is accessible.
+This value is not available in the "vanilla" XCTest and is read directly from the accessibility layer | 'true' enabled | Whether the element is [enabled](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500330-enabled?language=objc). | 'false' selected | Whether the element is [selected](https://developer.apple.com/documentation/xctest/xcuielementattributes/1500581-selected?language=objc) | 'false' index | Element's index in the hierarchy relatively to its parent.
 Only available since Appium 1.20.0.
 Indexing starts from `0`. | '2'